cereda/fedora-postinstall/README.md

 $ sudo mv colours.sh /etc/profile.d/
 ```

 There is no need to restart your entire session.
-Simply restart your terminal and have fun!
+Simply restart your terminal (or open a new tab) and have fun!

 ## Improve font rendering

 Fedora has a great font support.
-I used to rely on an specific release of Freetype available in the contributed repositories, but this procedure became obsolete.
+I used to rely on an specific release of Freetype available in the contributed repositories, but this procedure became obsolete since Fedora 30.
 It is quite certain that you already have the default `freetype` package installed in your machine, so let us tweak our font configuration.
 In order to ease our setup, I highly suggest installing the Gnome Tweaks tool:

 ```bash
 $ sudo dnf install gnome-tweaks
 ```

 Now, open this tool we have just installed and set _subpixel antialising_ in the _Fonts_ section.
 You can tweak a lot of things, so your mileage can greatly vary.
+I usually restart my session, so changes can be applied accordingly.

 ## Useful packages

-These are some packages I like to install.
+These are some packages I like to install in most of my Fedora machines.
 Use them at your own risk!

 1. Lilypond and Frescobaldi for writing sheet music.
 The former is the actual engraver, the latter is a nice editor for such files.

     ```bash
     $ sudo dnf install lilypond frescobaldi